Automakers and their allies call for more breaks in Trump tariff plan

 Trump could then follow through with a threatened new tariff on European-made vehicles.
 But ultimately, increased costs could make it unprofitable to build vehicles in the United States and production will shift elsewhere.

-John Bozzella, who heads Global Automakers, a trade group representing Toyota Motor Corp (7203.T), Hyundai Motor Co (005380.KS), Honda Motor Co (7267.T) and others, said the group is pushing to convince policymakers that the U.S. tariffs do not make sense.
+John Bozzella, who heads Global Automakers, a trade group representing Toyota Motor Corp, Hyundai Motor Co , Honda Motor Co and others, said the group is pushing to convince policymakers that the U.S. tariffs do not make sense.

 Automakers export 2 million vehicles annually from the United States, including 250,000 vehicles annually to the Europe, Bozzella said.